exonum/exonum-doc/src/architecture/consensus.md

 A `BlockResponse` message contains a block (in the meaning of blockchain) and a set of `Precommit` messages that allowed that block to be accepted.
 `BlockResponse` messages are sent upon request.

+#### Connect

+A node sends a `Connect` message to all addresses from the list of its known peers during initialization.
+The message tells the peer to connect to the address specified in this message.
+Each of the receiving nodes respond by their own `Connect` messages when `node::Event::Connected` occurs.

 ### Request Messages